Introducing the AI Pulse Podcast

 While I believe that once we achieve the right implementation of generative AI, it will bring about significant changes…but we need to ask ourselves how we get there.
 Well, first and foremost, we need accurate models.

-Welcome to the AI-Driven Enterprise podcast, a platform that we’ve created to share knowledge and spark conversation about a wide range of topics, all related to artificial intelligence and intelligent automation.
+Welcome to the AI Pulse Podcast, a platform that we’ve created to share knowledge and spark conversation about a wide range of topics, all related to artificial intelligence and intelligent automation.
 In this series, we’ll bring on industry leaders in their specific fields to join us and chat about what they’re seeing in the market.
 We’ll pick their brains about how those trends will influence their decision making in the future and ask them “what is the next big thing that we should take into account?”

 I’m your host, Max Vermeir, Senior Director for AI strategy at ABBYY.
 I’ve been highly passionate about technology from a young age, since I was digging into the inner workings of computers and electronic devices.
 That is why I can’t wait to share my latest insights into the technology market with you in this monthly podcast.